NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 ---
-title: "Stage 4 : Looking at the Records"
+title: "Stage 4 : Linear Search on Relations"
 ---

-# Stage 4 : Looking at the Records (10 hours)
+# Stage 4 : Linear Search on Relations (10 hours)

 :::note Learning Objectives

-- Learn
+- Familiarise with the mechanism of receiving commands from the Frontend User Interface and calling the appropriate function in the lower layers through the Frontend Programming Interface
+- Implement linear search on a relation whose metadata is available in the relation and attribute caches to display the records

 :::